-Research Skills (PHYS5015)
+1.4.1 Research Skills (PHYS5015)

 This is a 10-credit M-level course normally taught in Semester 1.
 It provides students with an opportunity to develop generic scientific writing and presentation skills.
-It is taken by all students except those on the Quantum Technology MSc programme (which includes a similar course taught in Engineering).
-The course aims are:
+The course aims are

-- To develop critical assessment and communication skills, to a level appropriate for a career of leadership in academia or industry - To employ these skills in preparing and delivering a written report and oral presentation on a chosen research topic - To encourage students to work effectively, to develop a professional attitude to what they do and to take full responsibility for their own learning.
+- 1) To develop critical assessment and communication skills, to a level appropriate for a career of leadership in academia or industry - 2) To employ these skills in preparing and delivering a written report and oral presentation on a chosen research topic - 3) To encourage students to work effectively, to develop a professional attitude to what they do and to take full responsibility for their own learning.